naoyafurudono/td/readme.md

-# tmp
+# td

-tmp provides more stable version of testing/T.TempDir by taking simple implementation.
+td provides is a simpler implementation of testing/T.TempDir.

-Standard TempDir uses T.Name() to constaract the temp directory, while this implementation is just piggubacking of os.MkTempDir.
-This strategy aims to avoid too long directory name failure, due to long test name.
+Standard TempDir uses T.Name() to constaract the temp directory, while this implementation is just piggubacking off of os.MkTempDir.
+This strategy aims to avoid too long directory name failure, due to long test name like `t.Run("too long test name ...", ...)`.

 ## Usage

-Use A.TempDir instead of testing T.TempDir.
+Use TD.TempDir instead of testing T.TempDir.

 ```go
 package some_test